Attention orchestrates how we:

 Finding the right balance is key.

-For example, in educational settings, progressively building upon a topic while periodically providing resolutions can keep students motivated and attentive.
+For example, progressively building upon a topic while periodically providing resolutions can keep listeners motivated and attentive.

 In marketing, teasing a product launch with gradual reveals can build excitement and anticipation, culminating in a satisfying release of information at the product’s launch.

-Educators can apply the science of attention by designing curriculums that periodically open and close loops.
+You can apply the science of attention by designing messages that periodically open and close loops.

-Introducing topics with questions that are answered later in the lesson or using interactive elements that require students to engage with the material actively can enhance learning outcomes.
+Introducing topics with questions that are answered later or using interactive elements that require listeners to engage with the material actively can enhance learning outcomes.

 By creating ads that initially pose a problem or question and then gradually reveal the solution or answer, they can hold consumer attention longer, increasing the likelihood of a sale.